How Successful Candidates Prepare to Win

 In the process of conducting post-interview debriefs, we’ve discovered the most common mistakes made during interviews.
 Interview preparation is a key step to landing your dream job.
 Follow the advice in this post to greatly enhance your chance of success.
 Here are 14 easy-to-follow tips to help you win your next dream-job:

 1. Ask your recruiter what to wear.

 Firstly, an important part of interview preparation is attire.
-If you are unsure of what to wear, dress in layers.
+If you are unsure of what to wear, then dress in layers.
 You can always remove a suit jacket if you find that you are overdressed.
-Also, remember to bring extra resumes and take notes.
+In the process of planning your attire, also remember to bring extra resumes and take notes.

 2. Show up early.

-Being late for a job interview can kill the opportunity.
+Being late for a job interview can end the opportunity.
 Showing up precisely on time can leave you flustered and anxious.
 Therefore, know where you are going ahead of time.
 Calculate drive time based on time of day.
-Know where you are going to park and how long you’ll have to walk.
+Know where you’re going to park and how long you’ll have to walk.
 If possible, drive by the location ahead of time.